 What reliefs are available under the EIS?

-- There is no Capital Gains Tax (CGT) to pay on any gains made when the investment is eventually realised so long as the shares have been held for at least three years
+- There is no Capital Gains Tax (CGT) to pay on any gains made when the investment is eventually realised so long as the shares have been held for at least three years and income tax relief was claimed in their respect and not withdrawn.

 - If an investor disposes of their EIS shares at a loss, that loss can be offset against capital gains in the year of disposal or income in the year of disposal or in the preceding year.
 This could potentially limit a total loss to 38.5% of any original investment, assuming that the investor pays income tax at 45%.